Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: Introduction

-Recall that the YBCO structure consists of bilayers formed out of two closely spaced copper-oxygen planes, but the bilayers are quite far separated from each other (see Fig.~\ref{fig:plasmon}a.)
-At equilibrium in the superconducting state, the higher frequency Josephson plasmon at 14.2 THz involves mainly intra-bilayer charge oscillations while the low frequency one at 0.9 THz involves mainly inter-bilayer oscillations (see dispersion in Fig.~\ref{fig:plasmon}b.).
-The interpretation of the pumped state was that the driven phonons couple to a pair of plasmons, conserving total energy and momentum.
-Furthermore, by a parametric amplification process, the plasmons are coherently emitted\cite{michael2020parametric}.
-The same process produces low energy excitations that can be used to explain the reflectivity edge associated with the lower plasmon emission\cite{Marios22}.
-The SHG experiment is more direct because the amplified Josephson plasmon mode is directly observed.
-While this picture successfully accounts for much of the observations, it gives the impression that since an inter-bilayer plasmon is strongly emitted, it is necessary that phase coherence between the bilayers on the lengtscales comparable to emitted plasmons, i.e. tens of microns, was present before the pump pulse or has been induced by the pump pulse.
-This in turn led to the suggestion that the drive has created long range coherence within each Cu-O plane. \cite{vonHoegen22, taherian24,michael2020parametric}.
+The SHG experiment is even more direct because the amplified Josephson plasmon mode is directly observed.
+While this picture successfully accounts for much of the observations, it gives the impression that since the inter-bilayer plasmons are strongly excited, it is necessary that phase coherence between the bilayers on the lengtscales comparable to the wavelength of excited plasmons, i.e. tens of microns, was present before the pump pulse or has been induced by the pump pulse.
+This in turn led to the suggestion that the drive has revealed (or created) coherence within each Cu-O plane on the same lengthscales. \cite{vonHoegen22, taherian24,michael2020parametric}.
 This explanation leaves several open questions as to how this enhanced pairing state can come about due to driving, or whether such coherence is necessary to explain the data in the first place.

-The goal of this paper is to formulate the \textit{minimum} requirement for the coherence of the pairing order parameter in the equilibrium state before the drive, and still retain a theory that explains the data.
-Here we summarize our conclusions.
+The goal of this paper is to formulate a model that explains the data while making the \textit{minimal} assumption for the coherence of the pairing order parameter in the equilibrium state before the drive, and still retain a theory that explains the data.
+Furthermore, we assume that superconducting coherence is not modified by the pump pulse.
+Our model is as follows: